 You could never accuse SMEG of limiting your self expression.
 Here are the colors you can choose from:

 As I already mentioned, the SMEG coffee maker’s price depends on which color you choose.
-To put that in perspective, those of you who simply must have a pink coffee maker had better get ready to shell out a whopping $234.99 on Amazon!
+To put that in perspective, those of you who simply must have a pink coffee maker might find yourselves paying a whole lot more.
+Especially given the popularity of the Barbie movie!

 Control Panel